jarfa/Stat-102C-TA-Notes/README.md

 Week 8 already?
 HW3 solutions will be uploaded, and we're moving from MC into MCMC.
 Metropolis and Metropolis-Hastings will be introduced.
 I highly recommend watching [this youtube video to understand MH samplers](https://www.youtube.com/watch?v=h1NOS_wxgGg).

 **9th Week**

 We'll mostly talk about HW#4, and maybe get a tiny bit into Gibbs Sampling.
 Remember that you have yet another homework due in week 10.

+**10th Week**

+We'll provide a bit of help for HW5 (which should be much easier than the last two), and talk a little bit about the Final.